tripflex/piklist/readme.txt

 *   DEVELOPERS: <a href="http://piklist.com">Learn how to develop</a> Piklist Powered Themes and Plugins.

 == Changelog ==

+= 0.9.1 =
+* FIXED: Conflict issue with Jetpack and menu icon.

 = 0.9.0 =
 * NEW: Add Tooltip Help to any Piklist field.